Pair of found photographic portraits, signed by ‘Fotografia Beleza’, Porto (Portugal). Date unknown.

 There is no recording involved, the camera moves on a programmed itinerary as a loop, meaning it will go back to the same place where it began and repeat the same movements and pauses, indefinitely, this functions as a kind of visual editing.
 The variables that can be edited in the code are limited to speed of movement of the head (camera), location and duration of pauses.
 The itinerary was carefully delineated to pause in some key places of the face of the woman, for periods that range from 5 to 30 seconds.
 The loop takes about 9 minutes to restart.

 The moving image is presented on a video monitor masked as a circle, as if we were observing the projection of light through a lens in the camera obscura.
 We are in fact merely witnessing the projection of an image not recording it, therefore it does not intend to be a movie.
-The projection is the event, not the recording in a still or moving image that one could replay over and over.
+It is a surveillance and projection event, not the recording in a still or moving image that one could replay over and over.

 By choosing Mrs X as the centre of the attention in the installation, the man Mr Y, is left standing in the shadow, as if waiting in line, but never out of sight.
 He waits and suggests the work could evolve and become more complex (he may also be submitted to some kind of accelerated mutation on a next level of development).